|Apply Online||Return to Postings|

 OTHER KNOWLEDGE, SKILLS and/or ABILITIES

 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups of customers or employees of organization.
 Ability to write reports and correspondence.
 Incumbent has frequent contact with staff members and the public.
 These contacts involve handling questions and complaints requiring tact and judgment to provide service and carry out policy.
+The incumbent must be courteous, attentive and precise when answering the telephone, dispatching information to citizens, businesses, or City personnel.

 Ability to add, subtracts, multiply, and divides in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.